maxchampoux/fx4biz-rest/README.md

 Sending a payment involves two steps:

 1. Generate the payment object with the [Create Payment method](#post-account-create).
 When you submit a payment to be scheduled, you assign a unique id to that payment.
-Thi is a string which uniquely identifies the payment, and ensures that you do not accidentally submit the same payment twice.
-You can also use the id of the payment to retrieve a payment once he has been submitted.
--> Is it true?
 *Caution:* The payment created will be automatically rolled to the next closest working days if not confirmed in the scheduled date of operation.

 2. Confirm the payment to the API for processing, using the [Confirm Payment method](#confirm-payment).
 When you confirm a payment for processing, make sure you have sufficient funds in your wallet account balance.
 The funds transfer will be automatically locked-in if the wallet account balance is not sufficient.
-Make sure you always have enough funds on your ewallet.
+Make sure you always have enough funds on your wallet.
 *Caution:* Payment submission is an asynchronous process, so payments can fail even after they have been submitted and confirmed successfully.
--> is it true?

 ### Placing Trades ###